FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Method

 \subsubsection{Center score}

 The center score is designed such that it should reflect the distance between a point and its corresponding center.
 The points near the center of object have higher scores than the points on the boundary.
-Based on this concept, the center score of $p_i$ is defined by
+Based on this concept, the center score of $p_i$ is introduced by

 where $\beta$ is positive constant and $c_i$ is the coordinate of the geometric center of the instance to which point $p_i$ belongs.
 The value of $s_{\mathrm{center}(i)}$ is in the range $[0,1]$.
-If $\beta = 1$, the distribution of the center score will lead to imbalances: only a very small number of points have higher scores, while most points have lower scores \cite{imbalance}.
-This cause the center score branch to fail to effectively predict the center scores (all scores are biased towards zero).
-A distribution of center score in the same scene with different $\beta$ is shown in Fig. \ref{Fig:distribution}.
-In this manner, the points on the boundary area are mostly scored 0, and those near the center are approximately scored 1.
-In our experiments, $\beta$ is set to 2.
+If $\beta = 1$, the distribution of the center score will lead to imbalances, as shown in Fig. \ref{Fig:distribution}: only a very small number of points have higher scores, while most points have lower scores.
+This causes the center score branch to fail to effectively predict the center scores (all scores are biased towards zero).
+Fig. \ref{Fig:distribution} shows that $\beta=2$ leads more uniform balance than $\beta=1$.
+Thus, $\beta$ is set to 2 in our implementation.
 The center scores are visualized in Fig. \ref{Fig:center_score}.
+Fig. \ref{Fig:center_score} shows that the points on the boundary area are mostly scored 0, and those near the center are approximately scored 1.